Here Are 3 of the Top Reasons to Take Liquid Vitamin C

 Vitamin C is essential for human life.
 The body needs it but can’t make it, so we must get it from our diet.
 However, U.S. Government surveys indicate a substantial percentage of Americans aren’t getting adequate amounts of vitamin C.

 Vitamin C is the best-studied and understood antioxidant: a substance that readily donates electrons to neutralize potentially damaging oxidative free radicals.
 When our cells use oxygen to make energy, they create free radicals, which can destroy DNA, proteins, and other key cell components.
-As one of our major natural antioxidant protectors, vitamin C helps to defend against free radicals and the many toxins that can enter the body via the air, water, or foods.
+As one of our major natural antioxidant protectors,¹ vitamin C helps to defend against free radicals and the many toxins that can enter the body via the air, water, or foods.

 As an essential vitamin, C is involved in immune support, collagen production, and plays a key role in brain health.
 For these, and many other reasons, it’s important to take a vitamin C supplement every day.

-But how can you know if you’re getting a quality vitamin C product?
+So, how can you know if you’re getting a quality vitamin C product?

 The Problem with Many Vitamin C Supplements